KSP-CKAN/CKAN/Spec.md

 classify or filter the mod in a list, but which are not required.
 One or more of either of the following fields may be used:

-- `type` : Keywords which define how the mod interacts with or alters KSP
+- `main` : Keywords which define how the mod interacts with or alters KSP
-- `description` : Keywords which further describe what has been added or changed from stock gameplay
+- `sub` : Keywords which further describe what has been added or changed from stock gameplay

 Example categories:

-    "categories" : {
+    "categories" : [
-        "type"        : "physics",
+        { "main" : "physics" },
-        "type"        : "parts",
+        { "main" : "parts" },
-        "description" : "oceanic",
+        { "sub"  : "oceanic" },
-        "description" : "thermal",
+        { "sub"  : "thermal" },
-        "description" : "science"
+        { "sub"  : "science" }
-    }
+    ]

 The first defined keyword in each category field should be considered the most important and used to populate a sortable column, though it is intended